Back to Guides

 Even if you fix, there’s no guarantee interest rates will continue to rise, and you could end up paying more when compared to a variable home loan rate.
 Such is the risk of choosing a fixed or a variable home loan.

-Consider an Offset account
+Consider an Offset Facility

 Hack away at your budget